imohitmayank/a_lazy_data_science_guide/docs/deep_learning/deep_learning_snippets.md

 ## Check for GPU availability

-- We need GPUs for deep learning, and before we start training or inference it's a good idea to check if GPU is availbale on the system or not.
+- We need GPUs for deep learning, and before we start training or inference it's a good idea to check if GPU is available on the system or not.
 - The most basic way to check for GPUs (if it's a NVIDIA one) is to run `nvidia-smi` command.
 It will return a detailed output with driver's version, cuda version and the processes using GPU.
 [Refer this](https://medium.com/analytics-vidhya/explained-output-of-nvidia-smi-utility-fc4fbee3b124) for more details on individual components.